 STIR SOFTLY

-A Hotel Restaurant Whose Name and Food Show How to Be Both Quiet and Heard
+A Hotel Restaurant Whose Name and Food Show

 By Catherine Jones